 ‘selective distribution system’ means a distribution system where the supplier undertakes to sell the contract goods or services, either directly or indirectly, only to distributors selected on the basis of specified criteria and where these distributors undertake not to sell such goods or services to unauthorised distributors within the territory reserved by the supplier to operate that system;

+6 Directive (EU) 2015/1535 of the European Parliament and of the Council of 9 September 2015 laying down a procedure for the provision of information in the field of technical regulations and of rules on Information Society services (OJ L 241, 17.9.2015, p.
+1).

-‘exclusive distribution system’ means a distribution system where the supplier allocates a territory or customer group exclusively to itself or to one or a limited number of buyers, determined in proportion to the allocated territory or customer group in such a way as to secure a certain volume of business that preserves their investment efforts, and restricts other buyers from actively selling into the exclusive territory or to the exclusive customer group;
+‘exclusive distribution system’ means a distribution system where the supplier allocates a territory or group of customers exclusively to itself or to a maximum of five buyers and restricts all its other buyers from actively selling into the exclusive territory or to the exclusive customer group;

 ‘intellectual property rights’ includes industrial property rights, know-how, copyright and neighbouring rights;